Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead: OMS-based Mobility Management Scheme

 \subsection{Users Identification and Tracking}

 In vision-aided communications systems, user objects (UOs) must be identified first in images.
 To support user identification, environmental objects that are potential user objects (PUOs) should be extracted from images using object detection techniques.
-For simplicity, we assume all PUOs are vehicles in this paper.
-To detect all vehicles in an image efficiently, we exploit one of the state-of-the-art (SOTA) object detectors in the general computer vision field, i.e., the You Only Look Once v5 (YOLOv5) \cite{YOLOv5}.
+For simplicity, we assume all PUOs are vehicles in this paper \footnote{The OMS-UIT algorithm can be readily extended to broader communication scenarios, including those involving pedestrians or other mobile entities, simply by training the object detector on more diverse datasets. }.
+To detect all vehicles in an image efficiently, we employ a state-of-the-art (SOTA) object detector in general computer vision field, i.e., the You Only Look Once v5 (YOLOv5) \cite{YOLOv5}.
 However, how to identify the UO vehicles from all the detected PUO vehicles is still challenging, even when we can detect all PUO vehicles correctly via the YOLOv5 visual object detector.